Geography 321 - The United States » 2019 » Chapter 17 Test Hawai'i

 When northeasterly winds encounter the volcanoes of the Hawaii'an Islands, they generally deposit rain on what side of the islands?

-A. South and east slopes.
+A. East and north slopes.

-B. West and South slopes.
+C. West and South slopes.

-C. North and west slopes.
+E. North and west slopes.

 Question #3